mahbub-morshed/Kraken/README.md

 - **Auto-wiring**.
 Kraken can infer your components' dependencies injected in constructor and automatically resolve them.
 - **Easy configuration**.
 No complex container hierarchy, no unneeded functionality;
 - **Thread safety**.
 Registering and resolving components is thread safe;
 - **Helpful error messages**.
-If something can not be resolved at runtime Dip throws an error that completely describes the issue;
+If something can not be resolved at runtime Kraken throws an error that completely describes the issue;

 ## Basic usage